 There is no need to compare your space with that of the studio, it is important to remember we are not trying to recreate the studio experience, but create your own one.
 You are integrating the yoga into your daily life.

-That means where ever your life is at, that is the starting point, and that is perfectly imperfect.
+That means where ever your life is at, that is the starting point.

 We are all practicing as is -where is - with what we have.
 In yoga terms this is called Santosha or Contentment.